limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 }
 ```

-Compile `bindshell.c` on my local machine for the 32-bit platform.
+Compile `bindshell.c` for the 32-bit platform.
 If you are running a 32-bit GNU/Linux distribution, then you can drop the `-m32`.

 ```
 # gcc -m32 -o bindshell bindshell.c